Logo

 Place the chilies in a nonreactive container, sprinkle with the salt, and toss together.
 Fill a gallon zipper-lock bag half full with water and place it on top of the chilies to weigh them down.
 Let sit at room temperature for 3–5 days.

 Skim any muck from the top of the chilies, then cook in their liquid for 10 minutes until soft.
-This strips most of the good fermentation Lactobacillus, but it ensures that the sauce is safe (for the quasi-squeamish).
+This strips most of the good fermentation Lactobacillus but ensures that the sauce is safe (for the quasi-squeamish).

 Puree in a food processor with the xanthum gum powder, citric acid, beer, agave syrup, garlic, and the drippings from the roast chicken.
 Taste and adjust seasoning with salt if necessary.

-To serve, arrange the chickens on a serving platter and pour the sweet beer sauce over.
+To serve, arrange the chickens on a serving platter and pour the sauce over them.
 Garnish with arugula, baby mustard greens, or grilled dandelion greens.